HL7NZ/hpi/input/pagecontent/addPractitioner.md

 An ‘Add Practitioner’ operation is initiated by a user who needs to add a new practitioner record for a provider to the HPI.

+**Expectations**

-Prior to creating a new practitioner record an authorised user must complete a thorough [search of the HPI](/searchPractitioner.html) to ensure the provider does not already exist.
+* Prior to creating a new practitioner record an authorised user must complete a thorough [search of the HPI](/searchPractitioner.html) to ensure the provider does not already exist.
+* Duplicate HPI records won’t be checked upfront, but will create a task for a potential duplicateto be resolved.

-If the provider is found in the HPI then an update operation is required.
+* If the provider is found in the HPI then an update operation is required.
 If not found then a new practitioner record may be added, see below.

 <div>
 {% include add-practitioner.svg %}